onzfonz/comp227/src/content/1/en/part1d.md

 ### Debugging React applications

 A large part of a typical developer's time is spent on debugging and reading existing code.
-Every now and then we do get to write a line or two of new code, but a large part of our time is spent trying to figure out why something is broken or how something works.
+Once in a while, we do get to write a line or two of new code, but a large part of our time is spent trying to figure out why something is broken or how something works.
 Good practices and tools for debugging are extremely important for this reason.